 Health care costs

-A Kaiser Family Foundation (KFF) poll found that 4 in 10 Americans with health insurance worry they won’t have the cash to cover their monthly premiums.
-Additionally, 48% are anxious about meeting their deductibles.
+A Kaiser Family Foundation (KFF) poll found that 4 in 10 Americans report having medical or dental bills that have become debt on a credit card, gone to collections, or are owed to other lenders.
+Additionally, 48% are anxious about meeting their insurance premium.

 Dental care costs